Inspiring and preparing young people to succeed in a global economy.

 JA’s unique delivery system provides the training, materials and support necessary to bolster the chances for student success.
 Business people and local community leaders visit classrooms just a few times or throughout the semester.
 They volunteer to share their workforce experience with students, all while teaching sound economic principles and reinforcing class curricula.
 Nine out of 10 teachers believe experiential learning is effective in getting students interested in higher education and careers.

-Last year, we served over 17,000 students in grades K-12 with the help of nearly 600 volunteers.
-Junior Achievement of Central Illinois currently serves participating schools and organizations in the following counties: Logan, Mason, McLean, Peoria, Sangamon, Tazewell and Woodford.
+Last year, we served over 17,937 students in grades K-12 with the help of over 600 volunteers.
+Junior Achievement of Central Illinois currently serves participating schools and organizations in the following counties: Ford, Fulton, Livingston, Logan, Mason, McLean, Menard, Peoria, Sangamon, Tazewell, and Woodford.

 How to Help

 Junior Achievement is made possible by support from local businesses and individuals.
-We rely on volunteers to deliver programs and donors to help us provide programs at no cost to the school.
+We rely on volunteers and donors to help us provide programs at no cost to the school.
 Each school year, JA of Central Illinois mobilizes hundreds of dedicated, well-trained volunteers, ranging from CEOs to college students, young professionals to retirees.
 They serve as invaluable role models, helping students understand the important role of education in their future success.
-To sign up as a volunteer or make a donation, visit centralillinois.ja.org or call (309) 682-1800.
+To volunteer or make a donation, visit centralillinois.ja.org or call (309) 682-1800.

 Junior Achievement of Central Illinois